Same-sex marriage (SSM) and civil unions in Australia

 The Labor Party held a debate on same-sex marriages on AUG-01 and rejected

-However, they voted to develop a civil union scheme for the country.
+However, they voted to eventually develop a civil union scheme for the entire country.
 Delegate Anthony Albanese

 told the conference that this was not his "ideal position."
 However, the